Settled: October 5, 2018

 If you purchased or otherwise acquired the publicly traded common stock of Liquidity Services, Inc. during the period from February 1, 2012 through May 7, 2014, inclusive, and were damaged thereby, you may be entitled to receive money from the proposed settlement.
 To be eligible for a payment, you must submit a Claim Form to the Claims Administrator so that it is postmarked or electronically submitted no later than November 3, 2018.

-A Settlement Hearing will be held on October 5, 2018 before the Honorable Chief Judge Beryl Howell at 9:30 a.m., in Courtroom 22A at the United States District Court for the District of Columbia, 333 Constitution Avenue N.W., Washington, D.C.
+A Settlement Hearing was held on October 5, 2018 before the Honorable Chief Judge Beryl Howell at 9:30 a.m., in Courtroom 22A at the United States District Court for the District of Columbia, 333 Constitution Avenue N.W., Washington, D.C.
 20001

 The case is Howard v.
 Liquidity Services Inc., No. 14-cv-1183 (D.D.C.).
 The lead plaintiffs are Newport News Employees’ Retirement Fund and Caisse de dépôt et placement du Québec.
 Labaton Sucharow represents Newport News Employees' Retirement Fund.
 The defendant is Liquidity Services, Inc.